North Braddock Mayoral Nominee Accused Of Punching Mother And Daughter

 NORTH BRADDOCK, Pa.
 (KDKA) — The Democratic candidate for mayor in North Braddock was arrested after a reported domestic incident.

-A mother and daughter claim they were punched by Cletus Lee, the Democratic candidate for mayor of the borough.READ MORE: WATCH: Investigators Release Body Camera Video From Traffic Stop Involving Woman Accused Of Kidnapping And Killing Nalani Johnson
+A mother and daughter claim they were punched by Cletus Lee, the Democratic candidate for mayor of the borough.READ MORE: At Least 8 People Displaced Following Overnight Fires In McKeesport

 Lee came out of the police department on Tuesday night after being detained for hours after the reported incident.